Hydrological Cycyle , Thecivilstudies.com

 What is Hydrological cycle: Importance and process?

 The hydrological cycle is a system that includes a few steps, or we can say a continuous cycle, that involve water, a necessary component of life on Earth.
-Water is purified, recycled, and distributed globally thanks to this natural process.
-Through this article, we will try to understand the basic process from the earth’s surface to the atmosphere and study various stages, their importance, and crucial functioning in maintaining our environment
+Water is purified, recycled, and distributed globally, thanks to this natural process.
+Through this article, we will try to understand the basic process from the earth’s surface to the atmosphere and study various stages and their importance and crucial functioning in maintaining our environment

 What is the Hydrological cycle?

 The Hydrological cycle is defined as the water movement from the earth’s surface to the atmosphere and back to the earth as part of the cycle, Hydrological cycle also known as the water cycle.
 Evaporation of water through oceans, land surfaces, vegetation, and water bodies and other surfaces is continuous.
-The evaporating water rises into the atmosphere, condense and eventually return to the surfaces as precipitation, clouds, rain snow, hail, and other types of precipitation are all the part of hydrological cycle.
-After that rainwater seeps into aquifers, rivers and lakes, it can be used by plants and animals after recharging the groundwater for groundwater and other reasons.
-At some point, the water evaporates back into the atmosphere to be recycled.
+The evaporating water rises into the atmosphere, condenses, and eventually returns to the surfaces as precipitation, Clouds, rain snow, hail, and other types of precipitation are all part of the hydrological cycle.
+After that rainwater seeps into aquifers, rivers and lakes.
+It can be used by plants and animals after recharging the groundwater for groundwater and other reasons.
+At some point, the water evaporates back into the atmosphere to be recycled., click here to know more about the Rain water harvesting

 Hydrological cycle Diagram